jasonKercher/fql/README.md

 	//     0:        complete
 	//     1:        still running
 	while ((ret = fql_step(handle, &fields)) == 1) {

+		// Based on the query (it's a LEFT JOIN), there
+		// is a chance this field could return NULL.
+We
+		// can check for this with the is_null flag... if (fields[0].is_null) {
+			// do something about it...
+			continue;
+		}

 		// Since we are using the default schema,
 		// we can assume this is of type FQL_STRING.